 As a parent or guardian of a Priory pupil you’ll be bothered about how your son or daughter does; if, regardless of their starting points, they’ve been challenged to achieve.
 You’ll want them to leave with the necessary skills and qualifications to go on to do what they want to do should that be university, college, apprenticeship, employment.
 Just as importantly, you’ll be bothered that throughout their five years they felt safe and happy here.
 We cater for and care about all of this at Priory because it’s a great school where the best things happen for our pupils.

 Our aim for pupils therefore is simple.
 To have:

-‘The highest expectations of all, from all, so that all pupils leave Priory, equipped to go on to further education, employment or training and to contribute positively to society’.
+‘The highest expectations of all, from all, so that all pupils ‘Learn to Succeed’ and leave Priory, equipped with the right skills and attitudes to help them succeed in life, contribute positively to society, and go on to further education, employment or training’.

 What makes Priory GREAT?